2020 Web Design Trends: 10 Stunning Web Design Trends to Totally Hit

 Artificial Intelligence and Advanced Machine Learning Infusion

-The social media giant, Facebook, welcomed the world to 2018 by releasing their predictions for social media trends to take off in 2018 entirely.
+The social media giant, Facebook, welcomed 2018 by releasing their predictions for social media trends to take off in the year ahead.
 Three among those were (Social) Augmented Reality, Artificial Intelligence, and Machine Learning.

 For UX designers looking beyond 2020, you’ll be enlightened to know the UI of tomorrow is headed towards doing away with the traditional homepage.

 A bubbling trend is to swap it for more targeted and personalized landing pages geared along with use cases and context.

 Advanced machine learning will help webmasters, web developers, and UX/UI designers to capture readers’ details based on their browser history and location, for example.

 In turn, this information will help website owners, developers and designers to come up with relevant web pages that land individuals based on the kind of information, product or service they’d be looking for on say, an e-commerce website.

 Artificial intelligence is no newcomer to the web design and development landscape.
 Any automated system whatsoever that provides a personalized experience based on the user’s preferences and perceived behaviors qualify as AI.
 Likewise, Adobe Sensei and TheGrid are offering a stack of tools to help designers move with speed to conquer this growing trend.